top of page

 My Story

+Writing has been a constant in my life even as the plans for my future had to change.
 I started taking flying lessons at the age of fourteen after my father bought me a ride in an airplane.
-I flew solo in an airplane at sixteen before I had my driver's license.
-A class at the University of New Hampshire, where I earned a B.S. degree in business, got me interested in writing.
-My first piece was published in AOPA Pilot.
+I flew by myself at sixteen before I had my driver's license.
+When I became a flight instructor one of my first students was my father.
+My first piece was published in AOPA Pilot about my first engine failure at the age of 23.

 bottom of page